 - This is a major plot point of the graphic novel Midnight Nation, where a man has to walk from Los Angeles to New York City in order to get his soul back.

-- Travis Morgan spent most of the The Warlord doing this; sometimes intentionally and sometimes not.
-(Actually it was 'walking the hollow Earth world of Skartaris', but close enough.)
+- Travis Morgan spent most of the The Warlord walking the hollow Earth world of Skartaris, sometimes intentionally and sometimes not.

 - This is The Phantom Stranger's hat (well, his other hat, he also wears a tasteful fedora).
 He sums it up thusly - "I have walked hundreds of billions of miles across this Earth... across time and space... through the blinding light of the Elysian Fields... and the darkest depths of Pandemonium... where the stench and despair of the chaoplasm is always a potent reminder of how far man can fall.
 I am the Phantom Stranger.
 And the stranger comes... when the stranger is needed."